WebAssembly/spec/document/core/valid/modules.rst

 Data Segments
 ~~~~~~~~~~~~~

-Data segments :math:`\data` are not classified by any type but merely checked for well-formedness.
+Data segments ${:data} are not classified by any type but merely checked for well-formedness.

 :math:`\{ \DINIT~b^\ast, \DMODE~\datamode \}`
 .............................................